LaMEM _ Lithosphere and Mantle Evolution Model

 Development work was supported by the European Research Council, with ERC Starting Grant 258830, ERC Proof of Concept Grant 713397 and ERC Consolidator Grant 771143, as well as by BMBF projects SECURE and PERMEA awarded to Boris Kaus.

-LaMEM is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+LaMEM is free software: you can redistribute it and/or modify it under the terms of the MIT License.
+LICENSE file for more information.

 You should have received a copy of the GNU General Public License along with LaMEM.
 If not, see http://www.gnu.org/licenses/.